 Lean and VSM drives value while reducing waste, all activities the customer is not willing to pay for.
 Leadership can be considered waste in case it is not used to facilitate development of value adding activities.
 At EPS, a lot of meetings have been identified and VS managers have raised this as a challenge.
 It hinders them from conducting strategic activities, which are setting directions for how to become more competitive, and instead, they must attend meetings.
 Even though it is considered to be too many meetings today, there might be important links missing still.
 Many VS managers request a closer contact with SQA and a wish has been expressed to bring them closer to the VS and place them in the VS, similar to the material handler.
-However, during one interview it was raised that SQA and VS manager has no standard meetings at EPS can be run and organized more effective and efficient.
+However, during one interview it was raised that SQA and VS manager has no standard meetings where they exchange information today.
+The challenge is hence to identify how meetings at EPS can be run and organized more effective and efficient.
 One VS manager has started to analyze how a new meeting structure can fulfill this.